abbgrade/unity-input/readme.md

 - Support for up to 4 gamepads with mixed configurations & multiple keyboard configurations
 - Always get input from the last active device (for singleplayer games)

+## CHANGES

+### v0.0.3

+ - Axis deadzone and range configuration per device
+ - SlothfulButtonInput to filter bouncing key input
+ - MinMaxNormInput to normalize the input to a desired range

 ## USE IT IN ANOTHER PROJECT